 Pediatric dentists fulfill many important functions pertaining to the child’s overall oral health and hygiene, with particular emphasis on the proper maintenance and care of deciduous (baby) teeth.
 These teeth are instrumental in facilitating good chewing habits, proper speech production, and also hold space for permanent teeth.

-If you have questions or concerns about pediatric dentistry, please contact our office today and schedule an appointment.
+If you have questions or concerns about it, please contact our office in Gilbert today and schedule an appointment.